 The Vice President for Finance and Administration serves as the Chief Financial Officer on campus and supervises the Finance and Administration Division.
-This division includes nine departments with 342 employees.
-The nine Administrative Departments included in this 2017-2018 Annual Report are:
+This division includes nine departments with 344.60 Fulltime Equivalent positions.
+The nine Administrative Departments included in this 2018-2019 Annual Report are: